-TODD Murphy and Australia are just days away from starting their quest for under-19 cricket World Cup glory.
+Todd Murphy and Australia are just a day away from starting their quest for under-19 cricket World Cup glory.

-After weeks of preparation, the Aussies will open their campaign against the West Indies in South Africa on Saturday night.
+After weeks of preparation, the Aussies will open their campaign against the West Indies in South Africa tomorrow night.

-The Windies are one of three opponents Murphy and his teammates will face in group B with England and minnows Nigeria waiting in the wings.
+The Windies are one of three opponents Murphy and his teammates will face in group B with England and minnow Nigeria waiting in the wings.

 The top two teams from each pool of four will progress to the Super League quarter-finals, while the bottom sides will be pushed into plate finals.

-Murphy has put his hand up for a starting spot at the tournament with a strong display in Australia's first warm-up game against Bangladesh on Monday, which was drawn.
+Murphy has put his hand up for a starting spot at the tournament with a strong display in Australia's first warm-up game against Bangladesh on Monday, which ended in a tie.

-The St Kilda player took 2-30 from nine overs, before scoring six runs from eight balls until he was run out.
+The St Kilda player took 2-30 from nine overs, before scoring six runs from eight balls before he was run out.

 Unfortunately, his dismissal happened as he tried scoring a single to win the game for the Aussies.

-Australia will conclude their preparations with a final warm-up game against Canada on Wednesday night.
+Australia finished its preparations with a final warm-up game against Canada on Wednesday night.

-The Aussies will be looking to win their first tournament since 2010, a side which featured the likes of future senior internationals Josh Hazlewood and Mitch Marsh.
+The Aussies will be looking to win their first tournament since 2010, a side that featured the likes of future senior internationals Josh Hazlewood and Mitch Marsh.

 The tournament will be a historic one with Japan and Nigeria set to compete for the first time.